Gareth Jones (journalist): Depictions in film

-Serhii Bukovskyi's 2008 Ukrainian film The Living is a documentary about the Great Famine of 1932–33 and Jones's attempts to uncover it.
+Serhii Bukovskyi's 2008 Ukrainian film The Living is a documentary about the Ukrainian Famine of 1932–33 and Jones' reporting of it.
 The Living premiered 21 November 2008 at the Kyiv Cinema House.
 It was screened in February 2009 at the European Film Market, in spring 2009 at the Ukrainian Film Festival in Cologne, and in November 2009 at the Second Annual Cambridge Festival of Ukrainian Film.
 It received the 2009 Special Jury Prize Silver Apricot in the International Documentary Competition at the Sixth Golden Apricot International Film Festival in July 2009 and the 2009 Grand Prize of Geneva in September 2009.

 In 2012, the documentary film Hitler, Stalin, and Mr Jones, directed by George Carey, was broadcast on the BBC series Storyville.
 It has subsequently been screened in select cinemas.

-The 2019 feature film Mr Jones, starring James Norton and directed by Agnieszka Holland, focuses on Jones and his investigation of and reporting on the Ukrainian famine in the face of political and journalistic opposition.
+The 2019 feature film Mr Jones, starring James Norton and directed by Agnieszka Holland, focuses on Jones' investigation and reporting of the famine in Soviet Ukraine.
+The film has been heavily criticised by his surviving family due to several events that were included in the movie that Jones himself had never witnessed or wrote about.
 In January 2019, it was selected to compete for the Golden Bear at the 69th Berlin International Film Festival.
 The film won Grand Prix Golden Lions at the 44th Gdynia Film Festival in September 2019.

+Commemoration

+The cities of Dnipro, Kyiv, Kharkiv and Kremenchuk have Gareth Jones Street.
+There is Gareth Jones Lane in the cities of Dnipro and Kropyvnytskyi.